Quasiregular mappings between equiregular SubRiemannian manifolds: Introduction

 \end{thmA}

 The definition of $P$-differential is given in Section~\ref{sec:Pansu diff} and it is a natural extension of the notion introduced by Pansu~\cite{p89} and Margulis-Mostow~\cite{mm95}.
-It should be noticed that one cannot use the standard techniques as the Euclidean setting to prove Theorem~\ref{thm:Differentiability Stepanov}, since it is not always possible to extend a Lipschitz mapping $f:A\to N$ from a closed subset $A$ of $M$ as a global Lipschitz mapping $\hat{f}:M\to N$.
+It should be noticed that one cannot use the standard techniques as in the Euclidean setting to prove Theorem~\ref{thm:Differentiability Stepanov}, since it is not always possible to extend a Lipschitz mapping $f:A\to N$ from a closed subset $A$ of $M$ as a global Lipschitz mapping $\hat{f}:M\to N$.
+Our proof of Theorem~\ref{thm:Differentiability Stepanov} relies on a careful blow-up argument, which seems to be new even in the setting of Carnot groups.
+As the proof is rather technical, we present a simplified proof in the setting of Carnot groups in the appendix and point out the principal differences from general equiregular subRiemannian case.

-On the other hand, even with such a nice differentiability theory at hand, one can not establish the whole theory as in the Euclidean setting~\cite{r93}.
-We also take the advantage of the recent development of the theory of quasiregular mappings on metric measure spaces~\cite{hkst01,w14,w12}.
-Indeed, our approach is based on both the differentiability theory and the metric point of view of quasiregular mappings.

-\begin{thmA} Let $f:M\to N$ be a weak metric quasiregular mapping between two equiregular subRiemannian manifolds of homogeneous dimension $Q\geq 2$.
-Then